 - Hanami picnics are more spectacular at night as all the Cherry blossom trees are illuminated with paper lanterns.

-- According to the National Cherry Blossom Festival in Washington D.C., flower symbolizes friendship between Japan and the U.S.
+- According to the National Cherry Blossom Festival in Washington D.C., the flower symbolizes friendship between Japan and the U.S.

 - The peak bloom time of Cherry Blossom is usually around April 4th.